asuryoprabowo/asuryoprabowo.github.io/_pages/research.md

 ---
 From White Elephant to White Whale: The Economics and Politics of Nusantara (with Thomas Pepinsky)

-Fiscal Federalism in the Face of Flood Disasters: Evidence from U.S. States (Under review)
+Fiscal Federalism in the Face of Flood Disasters: Evidence from U.S. States (R&R to _Environmental Politics_)

 Proactive and reactive policy agendas during hurricanes: A textual analysis of budget documents (Under review)

-Determinants of State Research Spending: Theory and Evidence (with Thomas Luke Spreen; R&R in _Journal of Public Policy_)
+Determinants of State Research Spending: Theory and Evidence (with Thomas Luke Spreen | R&R to _Journal of Public Policy_)

 Exploring Disaster Risk Disclosure Practices across U.S. State Governments (Invited for resubmission to _Public Budgeting & Finance_)